KathmanduLivingLabs/kathmandulivinglabs.github.io/_posts/2018-04-25-making-boundaries-pop.md

 ---
 layout:     post
-title:      Making cities pop
+title:      Making cities pop!
 date:       2018-04-18 09:06:29
 summary:    A small tutorial that explains how you can clip map tile layers based on an external GeoJSON boundary in Leaflet.
 categories: tutorials
 ---